gcxchange-gcechange/custom-welcome-banner/README.md

   - **npm install**
   - **gulp bundle --ship**
   - **gulp package-solution --ship**
--  After all the conmand run the package will be available in the following path: \custom-welcome-banner\sharepoint\solution\custom-welcome-banner.sppkg
+- The package will be available in the following path: \custom-welcome-banner\sharepoint\solution\custom-welcome-banner.sppkg
 - Add created package to your app catalog
 - Add the app to a SharePoint site and then add the web part to the page